jawj/mostly-ormless/README.md

 So the first kind of interpolated value my `sql` template tag function supports is a plain string.
 This is type-checked/auto-completed to correspond to a valid table or column name.
 It will be double-quoted in the generated raw SQL, to protect any idiomatic JavaScript/TypeScript camelCased column names.

-And, second, the object I've passed as my where clause is being type-checked/auto-completed as the appropriate `books.Whereable` type.
+And, second, the object I've passed as my `WHERE` clause is being type-checked/auto-completed as the appropriate `books.Whereable` type.
 It will be compiled to `("authorId" = $1)`, and its value will be inserted at the appropriate index of the pg query `values` array.

 ![Screenshot: column auto-completion](README-resources/column-auto-complete.png)

 So the second kind of interpolated value I can use in a `sql` template is a plain object.
-This is type-checked/auto-completed as an appropriate `Whereable`, and compiled to a set of `WHERE` conditions connected with `AND`.
+This is type-checked/auto-completed as an appropriate `Whereable`, and compiled to a set of `WHERE` conditions connected with `AND`s.

 These `Whereable` objects in fact have more flexibility than I let on before, since they also accept `SQLFragment` values.
-For example, what if I want to see only books that were added during the last _N_ days?
+For example, what if I want to see only books for a particular author that were added during the last _N_ days?

 Then I can write the following: